 4.1.7 When to claim PLP

-A pre-birth claim for PLP is only effective if made in the period that starts on the day that is 97 days before the expected DOB of the child or expected day of placement in adoption situations.
-Ninety-seven days is a period equal to approximately 3 months prior to birth/placement, and this is the earliest date from which the claimant could satisfy the work test (1.1.W.30).
+A pre-birth claim for PLP is only effective if made no earlier than 97 days before the expected DOB of the child or expected day of placement for adoption.
+Ninety seven days is a period equal to approximately 3 months prior to birth/placement, and this is the earliest date from which the claimant could satisfy the work test (1.1.W.30).

 Example: A child is due to be born on 26 September.
 A pre-birth claim may be lodged from 21 June (97 days before 26 September).
 If a claimant chooses to lodge their claim 3 calendar months before the expected DOB on 26 June, the claim will be lodged within the allowable 97 day period.

 Note: In cases of stillbirth, reference to the child’s birthday is reference to the anniversary of day of the child’s delivery.